To advance equity in philanthropy, we must start by elevating the voices of those most impacted.

 The process of applying for grants is time-consuming and often confusing, leading some to stop seeking such funding.

-Here’s what the grant seekers who were interviewed had to say.
+who were interviewed had to say.

 • “It's an exhausting process to pursue from relationship building to data mining.
 There is often an element of trying to convince positions of power that the work is worthy of funding.
 I have given up on grant pursuits because of the energetic cost to devoting time and effort in applying without guaranteed income or support.
 For a small team, devoting dedicated time for grant writing means the work we are passionate about doing doesn't get done and the impacts we are seeking aren't met.”